Skip to main content ] Facebook Twitter Member area

 Board games and card games are the best way to have fun inside while also socialising with others.

 If you’re after a solo project crossword puzzles, jigsaw puzzles and sudoku can be fun ways to stimulate your brain and build concentration skills.
-These activities are also helpful to fight off the symptoms of dementia.
+These activities are also helpful in fighting off the symptoms of dementia.

 Similarly, arts and crafts like painting, drawing and colouring are excellent stimulants for those living with dementia or those trying to prevent it.